cdated/deps-to-dots/README.md

 ### Usage:

-The script starts with the main file and stays within the project.
+The script walks through a project given the project directory path and documents the include relationships.

 ```./make_dot.py [project_root] > example.dot```